syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 ![](OLAP-Client-Elements_images/renamereport.png)

 After giving a name and clicking OK, the active report gets refreshed with the new name.
-On clicking Cancel button, the operation gets cancelled.
+On clicking Cancel button, the operation gets canceled.

 ![](OLAP-Client-Elements_images/afterrenamereport.png)